Leanne Wood takes aim at online trolls

-Plaid Cymru leader Leanne Wood tells Hay Festival 'women need to speak up about online abuse'

-Plaid Cymru leader Leanne Wood said current levels of abuse aimed at female politicians is the worst she has seen.
+Plaid Cymru leader Leanne Wood said the current level of abuse aimed at women is the worst she has seen in her political life.

 Ms Wood has been targeted by online trolls several times since becoming the first woman to lead her party.

-Speaking at the Hay Festival, she blamed a "backlash" against feminism - which has fuelled online abuse of prominent women.
+She blamed a "backlash" against feminism which has fuelled online abuse of prominent women.

-She said women had a "responsibility" to speak up when they witnessed other women being targeted online.
+She said women had a "responsibility" to speak up when they see others being targeted online.

-Ms Wood said: "I am seeing more misogyny now than I have ever seen in my political life.
+Speaking at the Hay festival, Ms Wood said: "I am seeing more misogyny now than I have ever seen in my political life.

 "This seems to be a phenomena of today.
 It seems to come out online, on social media, but it seems to be reflecting something else that is going on in society."